xRiskLab/fastwoe/README.md

 Weight of Evidence (WOE) is a statistical technique that:

-- Transforms categorical variables into logarithmic scores
+- Transforms discrete features into logarithmic scores
 - Measures the strength of relationship between feature categories and true labels
 - Provides interpretable coefficients as weights in logistic regression models
 - Handles missing values and rare categories gracefully